ultrabug/py3status/py3status/modules/README.md

   netdata                Display network speed and bandwidth usage.

                          Configuration parameters:
-                             - cache_timeout : 0 by default, you usually want continuous monitoring
+                             - cache_timeout : how often we refresh this module in seconds (2s default)
                              - low_* / med_* : coloration thresholds
                              - nic : the network interface to monitor (defaults to eth0)